tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/update-index.md

 >  Field attributes that can be changed without the need to re-create the index include: `retrievable`, `searchAnalyzer`, `synonymMaps`.
 >

 Although existing fields cannot be deleted and most attributes cannot be changed, new fields can be added to an existing index at any time.
+The same applies to a [`suggester`](suggesters.md).
+New fields may be added to a `suggester` at the same time fields are added, but existing fields cannot be removed from, nor added to, `suggesters` without an index rebuild.

-When a new field is added, all existing documents in the index are assigned a null value for that field.
+When a new field is added, all existing documents in the index will automatically have a null value for that field.
 No additional storage space is consumed until a valued is provided for the new field for existing documents ([using merge](addupdate-or-delete-documents.md)).

-If you use a [suggester](suggesters.md) and are adding new fields, we recommend adding new fields to both the index and suggester at the same time.
-Waiting until later forfeits the opportunity to update the suggester without a rebuild.
-Because suggester capability is built into a field definition, adding or removing *existing* fields is a rebuild-inducing change.

-Likewise, once an analyzer, a tokenizer, a token filter or a char filter is defined, it cannot be modified.
+Once an analyzer, a tokenizer, a token filter or a char filter is defined, it cannot be modified.
 New ones can be added to an existing index only if the `allowIndexDowntime` flag is set to true in the index update request:

 `PUT https://[search service name].search.windows.net/indexes/[index name]?api-version=[api-version]&allowIndexDowntime=true`